walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 CPU, on every single key toggle — that cannot tolerate an unpredictable VM exit in the middle of it.

-Put together, the choice between the two real options is not a fallback chain padded with special cases — it is a single feature check, decided once per call:
+The choice is a single feature check, decided once per call:

 ``` c
 static __always_inline void sync_core(void)